marionettejs/backbone.marionette/readme.md

 ### v0.7.1

 * ItemView now has a `renderHtml` method that can be overriden to render the item view's data
-* Region now supports an `initialize` function
+* Region now supports an `initialize` function when extending a region to your own object type
 * CollectionView correctly defers until all children are rendered
 * Underscore templates are cached as pre-compiled templates, instead of re-compiling them on every render
 * Updating AMD support to also work with CommonJS / NodeJS
-* Correctiong Anvi.js build to include header / license info for all output files
+* Correctiong build to include header / license info for all output files
 * Pass JSLint with no warnings (run w/ Anvil.js build process)
 * Removed GZip release files, as they were broken anyways